sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/name-change.md

 - Campaigns is called **batch changes** from 3.26.
 - We recommend to migrate to the new name as soon as possible to benefit from new functionalities
-- There are no breaking changes in this release, and URLs, CLI commands, API endpoints using the previous name (campaigns) will still work. **These will be removed in Sourcegraph 3.34.**
+- There are no breaking changes in release 3.26 to 3.33, and URLs, CLI commands, API endpoints using the previous name (campaigns) will still work. **These will be removed in Sourcegraph 3.34.**

 ## What changes